Big divisions loom over fossil fuels as COP28 talks head into final phase | Headlines

 The latest version of the core negotiating text, released on Friday, shows countries were still considering a range of options - from agreeing to a "phase out of fossil fuels in line with best available science", to phasing out "unabated fossil fuels", to including no mention at all.
 Abating fossil fuels typically means reducing their climate impact by either capturing and storing their carbon dioxide emissions.
 Carbon capture is expensive and has yet to be proven at scale.

 Three sources told Reuters that the COP28 presidency did not intend to release another draft until Monday, something that would leave negotiators just one full day to resolve differences ahead of the conference's scheduled end on Tuesday before noon.
-"It's getting close to the end point, so that new text really has to find areas of convergence that's much beyond where we are right now," said Rachel Cleetus, a policy director at the Union of Concerned Scientists.
+Speaking at the majlis on Sunday, a representative for Saudi Arabia's delegation reiterated its position that a COP28 deal should not pick and choose energy sources, but should instead focus on cutting emissions.

+"We have been thinking hard about how to send an inclusive signal to the world on what the science is telling us, entirely without cherry picking," the representative said.
+"We have raised our consistent concerns over the attempts to attack energy sources instead of emissions."
+OPEC-member Iraq echoed the stance.

+Britain and Australia were among the few countries to offer a glimmer of compromise, saying flexibility on the fossil fuel language was possible as long as there were enough safeguards.
+The European Union, meanwhile, reiterated its position that the phase out of fossil fuels was an essential component of any deal to avert the worst of climate change.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)